interkosmos/fortran-curl/README.md

 A collection of ISO C binding interfaces to [libcurl](https://curl.haxx.se/libcurl/) ≥ 8.10.0 for Fortran 2008.
-The library has been tested with GNU Fortran 14.
+The library has been tested with GNU Fortran 14 and LLVM 20.
 See [COVERAGE](COVERAGE.md) for an overview of bound procedures.

 For a user-friendly, high-level HTTP library based on these bindings, see [http-client](https://github.com/fortran-lang/http-client).